aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|
 |Save|Cha (avoid effects), Dex (no damage)|

-**Description**: The caster summons a mote of light and bind it to a valid target, giving it the "glowing" condition.
-An unwilling target may break the effect with a successful Cha save.
-The mote sheds bright light in 40ft and dim light in 60ft.
+**Description**: The caster summons a mote of light and binds it to a valid target, giving it the "glowing" condition.
+An unwilling target may break the effect with a successful Cha save, thus ending the spell.
+The mote sheds bright light in 40ft and dim light in total radius of 100ft.

 Incorporeal ["undead"](10-conditions-types.md#profane) and ["fiends"](10-conditions-types.md#profane) have disadvantage on attacks and saves within the radius of the bright light.

 As a secondary action the caster may dismiss the flare, causing 1d4+[SUP] damage to a single target within 5ft.

 **Upcast**: For each extra MP dice the spell may last for an extra hour or the radius of bright and dim light increase each by 10ft.

 ____
 ### Least Heal